Blog

 Threat modelling plays a significant role in identifying and enumerating potential threats based on priority and devising mitigation strategies.
-According to a report, by 2025, businesses will lose US$ 10 trillion annually to cyber threats and cybercrimes.
+According to a recent report, by 2025 organizations will lose approximately US$ 10 trillion annually to cyber threats and cybercrimes.
 To prevent enterprise-level cyberattacks, companies shifted to cyber threat modelling to determine vulnerabilities and lack of defence strategies and devise ways to tackle them systematically.
-This article will give you a comprehensive idea of threat modelling, its benefits, common threat types, processes, and some methodologies.

 Threat modelling implies optimizing network security by predicting possible threats, discovering vulnerabilities or flaws, and recognizing security objectives.
-It also helps optimize application security, strengthen IT infrastructure, and devise countermeasures.
-Through threat modelling, enterprises plan to secure systems and mission-critical digital assets, sensitive customer data, and business plans, among others, in a systematic and structured manner.
+It also helps maximize application security, strengthen IT infrastructure, and devise countermeasures.

 Identifying assets